klirix/jig/packages/website/README.md

 # A website

-It actually includes an example of how to deploy a website via jig, check out `jig.json` and the `Dockerfile`
+It actually includes an example of how to deploy a website via jig, check out `jig.json`, `.jigignore` and the `Dockerfile`